Cam Newton Award

 3. Tua Tagovailoa, Alabama

 Kyler Murray tops my ballot in a close call over D’Eriq King.
-King not taking home the trophy is hardly his fault—he was on track to end the CFF season as QB1 before he suffered a torn meniscus in his right knee in Game 11 against Tulane.
-That injury stole his final six quarters of regular season football (including, most unfortunately for his owners, Week 13, which is CFF championship week for most leagues), allowing Murray to sneak into pole position.
+The Cougars' quarterback not taking home the trophy is hardly his fault—he was on track to end the CFF season as QB1 before he suffered a torn meniscus in his right knee in Game 11 against Tulane.
+The injury cost him the final six regular-season quarters, including, most unfortunately for his owners, Week 13, which is CFF championship week for most leagues, allowing Murray to sneak into pole position.
 The Sooners’ signal caller was a force all season and then combined for nearly 100 FPs in Weeks 12 and 13, swinging playoff matchups in many leagues.

-For my third choice, I went with McDonald, who finished QB #6 in standard CFF scoring but provided an absurd return on investment for anyone who threw a dart on him late in their August drafts.
-Dwayne Haskins (who had a few down games but was dominant in most others), Gardner Minshew (a season-long revelation after winning Wazzu’s QB job) and Taylor Cornelius (who averaged over 31 fantasy points per game despite all the turnover along Okie State’s offense) are other worthy choices worth mentioning.
-Had Tua Tagovailoa played anywhere near the entirety of Alabama’s 48 regular season quarters, he may have topped this list.
-But alas his owners ironically became victims of his and his team’s dominance.
+For my third choice, I went with Cole McDonald, Hawaii, who finished CFF QB6 in standard-scoring leagues but provided an absurd return on investment for anyone who threw a dart on him late in their August drafts.
+Dwayne Haskins (who had a few down games but was dominant in most others), Gardner Minshew (a season-long revelation after winning Wazzu’s QB job), and Taylor Cornelius (who averaged over 31 FPPG despite all the turnover along Okie State’s offense) are other worthy choices worth mentioning.
+Had Tua Tagovailoa played anywhere near the entirety of Alabama’s 48 regular-season quarters, he may have topped this list.
+But alas, his owners ironically became victims of his and his team’s dominance.

 by Thor Nystrom